dmbarbour/awelon/doc/Compression.md

 ## Primary Compression of Bytecode

 As noted earlier, ABC is highly repetitive - not only in-the-small, but also in-the-large.
 Even ABC resource IDs may see considerable reuse.
-We can expect ABC resources to vary in size about five orders of magnitude (100B-10MB), but most of the very large resources will be embedded binaries that are compressed anyway.
+We can expect ABC resources to vary in size about five orders of magnitude (100B-10MB).
+I imagine the larger resources likely contain binaries, though large embedded literal objects (blocks of ABC) or are also likely.

-Desiderata:

-* simple to describe and implement
-* deterministic compression (for convergence)
+I don't have any strong requirements here, but many desiderata:

-* greedy compression is optimal for data structure
+* simple, deterministic, greedy algorithm
-* small expansion for non-compressible data (2% at most)
+* small expansion for non-compressible data (target 1:64 or lower)
-* effective; 75%+ compression for most pure ABC programs; okay for text
+* effective; 75%+ compression for most pure ABC, 50%+ for text
 * fast, streaming decompression in bounded space
 * stream compression also in bounded space
-* byte aligned manipulations (avoid bit manipulation)
 * able to easily compress repeating resource IDs

+If expansion is 1:64, then the total expansion for large embedded binaries 3:128 or 2.34%.
+I think that will be acceptable for most applications.

 Observations: